Bruno Grollo: Early life

 Bruno Grollo was born in Melbourne in 1942 and is the son of accountant Emma Girardi (1913-1986) and builder Luigi Arturo Grollo (1909-1994).
 His grandfather, Giovanni Grollo, was a farmer.

 Luigi Grollo emigrated to Australia at 18 years old, due to his adolescent life being rife with war, drought, storms and the death of his mother at 52 years old.
 He said of the experience growing up in Italy, ‘The following year, 1928, I saw that things were still going bad there.
 There was another storm that carried off everything.
 It left only the soles of our feet!
 Here were some new debts to pay off.’

-Luigi Grollo and his family left their hometown of Arcade, Treviso, in Northern Italy after it became a World War I battleground and was no longer habitable.
+Luigi Grollo and his family left their hometown of Arcade, Treviso, Italy after it became a World War I battleground and was no longer habitable.
 At 18 years old, with his older brother sponsoring him, he boarded the passenger ship named the Principe d’Udine and arrived in Melbourne on 24 July 1928 to start a new life in Australia.
 His cousin Carlo Zanatta was awaiting his arrival but did not recognise Luigi as they had not been together since he was a young boy.
 Luigi said of Carlo, ‘He was a good man to me.
-Zanatta took me to a boarding house in Russell Street, Melbourne city.
+Zanatta took me to a boarding house in Russell Street, Melbourne.
 There we stayed all one day and one night.
 The next morning we left for Healesville to go to work.’

-In 1938, Luigi settled in Carlton, Melbourne and began concreting work, whilst building his construction business, formerly known as L Grollo & Sons, on the weekends, while wife, Emma, helped with bookkeeping and accounts.
+In 1938, Luigi settled in Carlton and began concreting work, whilst building his construction business, formerly known as L Grollo & Sons, on the weekends, while his wife, Emma, helped with bookkeeping and accounts.
 Luigi’s one-man company began with residential paths, gutters, fireplace foundations and swimming pools before rapidly expanding in the 1950s to become the Grollo Group, transitioning to constructing multiple high-rises in Melbourne.

 Bruno had a substantial role in his father’s company whilst growing up; he and his brother would help out, gaining trade experience whilst still at school.
 He had minimal formal education growing up, recalling his attendance as a ‘series of Catholic schools’ before beginning his career as a labourer.
 In 1958, at 15 years old, Bruno left school and began his career in construction when he joined his father’s company, of, at the time almost 130 employees.
 His brother, Rino Grollo, soon after joined the company in 1965.
 In 1968, after suffering a heart-attack, the patriarch and Director of Grocon, Luigi Grollo, retired and left sons, Bruno and Rino as co-Directors of his company Grocon.
 Following the stressful period after their mother’s death in 2001, Bruno and Rino divided the company and its assets into two.
-Bruno headed Grocon Constructions and multiple building assets and in 2003 made his two sons, Adam and Daniel, joint managing directors.
+Bruno headed Grocon Constructions and multiple building assets, and in 200,3 made his two sons, Adam and Daniel, joint managing directors.